 - How often should I schedule appointments?

-- What kinds of tests will my son need?
+- What kinds of tests will my child need?

-- What treatment options do you recommend?
+- What treatment options do you suggest?

 - Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend?
+What websites do you suggest?

-Don't hesitate to ask additional questions during your appointment.
+Feel free to ask other questions during your appointment.